-In early 2008, the city announced plans to phase out prostitution by cutting the number of windows in half, and move prostitution away from Oudekerksplein, turning the empty windows to fashion and art displays.
+In early 2008, the city announced plans to phase out prostitution by cutting the number of windows in half and move prostitution away from Oudekerksplein, turning the empty windows to fashion and art displays.
 The actual dates are fuzzy, but at this time, the district, even in Oudekerksplein, is thriving.

 Things to be aware of:

 Watch out for pickpockets!
-Because this is an area that gets very crowded with tourists who are (for obvious reasons) often distracted by the view, pickpockets about.
+Because this is an area that gets very crowded with tourists who are (for obvious reasons) often distracted by the view, pickpockets lurk.
 Stay aware of your surroundings and hold your belongings tightly.

 If you’re in the neighbourhood late at night, it’s best to travel with at least one other person, especially for women who want to avoid undue attention.

 Other than that, feel safe and take it all in.
-Although the Red Light District can feel sketchy due to its content, it’s actually a well-regulated, heavily patrolled area (by both police and the private bodyguards employed by the prostitutes), with hotels, shopping and restaurants embraced by tourists wanting to stay in the city’s centre.
+Although the Red Light District can feel sketchy due to its content, it’s a well-regulated, heavily patrolled area (by both police and the private bodyguards employed by the prostitutes), with hotels, shopping and restaurants embraced by tourists wanting to stay in the city’s centre.